tensorflow/docs/site/en/api_docs/python/tf/estimator/Estimator.md

         Keys are names of parameters, values are basic python types.
 * <b>`warm_start_from`</b>: Optional string filepath to a checkpoint or SavedModel to warm-start from, or a <a href="../../tf/estimator/WarmStartSettings"><code>tf.estimator.WarmStartSettings</code></a>
                  object to fully configure warm-starting.

-                 If None, only TRAINABLE variables are warm-started.

 If the string filepath is provided instead of a
                  <a href="../../tf/estimator/WarmStartSettings"><code>tf.estimator.WarmStartSettings</code></a>, then all variables are
                  warm-started, and it is assumed that vocabularies and <a href="../../tf/Tensor"><code>tf.Tensor</code></a> names are unchanged.